thasmin/Podax/README.md

+Podax is no longer updated.
+Feel free to fork and send me questions.

 Podax is a podcast downloader and player.
-It was heavily modeled after Google Listen, which is no longer available.
-Over a few years, it's taken a life of its own.

-You can [send money to support Podax](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7VSQV7LQ52AYS) via Paypal.

 Features include: